Skip to main content

 Get credentials

-1. Go to Azure Active Directory → App registrations → New registration
+1. Go to Azure Active Directory → App registrations → New registration.

-2. Note the Application (client) ID and Directory (tenant) ID
+2. Note the Application (client) ID and Directory (tenant) ID.

-4. Grant the app the required RBAC role on the target resource
+4. Grant the app the required RBAC role on the target resource.

 Setup

-# 1. Store the credentials
+# 1. Store the credentials in a Pai secret

 pai add secret azure-sp \